DenisGithuku/Muvii/README.md

 ##### Multi-modular architecture
 The app being heavily divided has the following modules:-
 *  App - the entry point of the application.
 Serves as the glue to the other parts of the app.
+* :buildSrc - manages all the dependencies from a central point
 * :core_design: - takes care of the design system of the whole app i.e. theming, styles, and the overall accent of the app.
 This follows the material design guidelines to the core.
 * :core_navigation:  - handles all navigation related code.
 * :core_data: - takes care of data shared in between feature modules.